NTUYWANG103/CFNet/README.md

-# [AAAI2024] The official implementation of ChromaFusionNet (CFNet): Natural Fusion of Fine-grained Color Editing
+# [AAAI2024] The Official Implementation of ChromaFusionNet (CFNet): Natural Fusion of Fine-grained Color Editing

 Code is coming soon